kbedros9090/ShaftDynamicsSimulatorProject/README.md

    - Simscape (for physical modeling components)
 4. Add the project folder to MATLAB path
    - Open MATLAB → Home → Set Path → Add Folder → Save
-   - Make sure each subfolder is linked to the main project folder so all components can access each other correctly.
+   - Make sure each subfolder is linked to the main project folder

 ## Usage